matoussi-roua/CodeAlpha_Age_Calculator/README.md

 5. Your age will be calculated and displayed on the screen.

 ## Demo
-You can see a live demo of the Age Calculator [here](screenshots/demo.mp4) (Replace this with the link to your deployed project).
+You can see a live demo of the Age Calculator [here](screenshots/demo.mp4).

 ## Screenshots
 ![Screenshot 2](screenshots/capture.png)